WebAssembly/debugging/debugging-modules/README.md

 this proposal's interface method calls across a protocol or to another process.
 It doesn't make sense to bake a specific wire protocol into the standard, when it can be left as an implementation detail.

+One might might be tempted to use a protocol to avoid an inter-standards dependency on Wasm interface types.
+A protocol requires passing the serialized data into and out of the debugging module.
+Passing that data in or out requires knowledge of calling conventions and memory ownership (who mallocs and who frees).
+This is a problem that Wasm interface types are already standardizing a solution for, and which engines already intend to support.
+Duplicating standards work done by another subgroup is far from ideal: it leads to more implementation work for both toolchains and engines.

+The final thing to consider is the code size impact that using a protocol implies.
+Incoming messages must be deserialized and outgoing messages must be serialized, and both those things require non-trivial amounts of code.
+On the other hand, with Wasm interface types most of the functionality is implemented once in the Wasm engine, and doesn't bloat every module's code size.

 ### Can debugging modules run outside of the debuggee process?